BEST Lab Alumni’s Drone Design featured on StartUp Here Toronto

 Today’s drones are highly mobile but lack the precision to perform contact inspections.
 VPT’s unique design gets around that.
 Their vector motor moves by pivoting the rotors to perform sub-centimetre positioning of a sensor.
 The rotors can instantly change the drone’s speed, correct for wind and apply a force.
 A platform in the middle of the drone remains stable, regardless of how the rotors in all four corners tilt.

 The company was accepted into the HAX Accelerator program, which is focused on hardware start-ups.
 This summer, Iliushkin is working in Shenzhen, China, the hardware capital of the world.
 “There’s an amazing ecosystem to rapidly iterate and test any type of hardware you’re building,” he said at the end of a long day there.

 After, he’s headed to San Francisco to try to raise capital.
 Then, he’s going to Houston, where VPT has an agreement with an oil and gas inspection company for pilot tests.
 Beta prototype development is scheduled for later in 2019, with beta unit sales set for early 2020.

-While that market is lucrative, Iliushkin says it’s the tip of the iceberg for stable frame drone design.
-For instance, you could attach a pressure washer to a drone to do high-rise window washing, or clean wind turbine blades.
+While that market is lucrative, Iliushkin says it’s the tip of the iceberg for the stable frame drone design.
+For instance, you could attach a pressure washer to a drone to do high-rise window washing or clean wind turbine blades.
 Or attach a hose to paint buildings or ships.
 Down the road, VPT plans to attach a robotic arm to the drone platform to allow true general work, like welding or construction activities.

 “We see the inspection market as a stepping stone, where we’ll develop our core technology before we start branching out,” says Iliushkin.
 “Our vision is to take this technology and build a workforce in the sky.”